 This is also the tenth edition of TPAM in Yokohama. fieldworks / Heine Avdal & Yukiko Shinozaki, who participated in the first TPAM in Yokohama (2011) with their performance in an operating office and later presented, with Offsite Dance Project, a series of site-specific international collaborations in Yokohama, come back with their three original productions.
 These works can be said to be ones of the highest achievements of “contemporary dance,” where the genre’s capacity to open, expand and connect various domains results in precise reading of the world.

 The physical expression of the Performance Troupe TAIHEN should tell us that to live is to struggle.
 In 1995, when the first edition of TPAM was held, two of the programs of TIF (Tokyo International Arts Festival), of which secretariat was PARC – Japan Center, Pacific Basin Arts Communication that I now belong to as the president, were selected for the showcase of TPAM.
 One of them was TAIHEN’s work.
-The fact that the troupe’s latest work that speaks for their exploration for 25 years since then is introduced as Yukako Ogura Direction and that the director Manri Kim will deliver the keynote address (details will be announced later) make me think of the importance of continuing and change of the times.
+The fact that the troupe’s latest work that speaks for their exploration for 25 years since then is introduced as Yukako Ogura Direction and that the director Manri Kim will deliver the keynote address makes me think of the importance of continuing and change of the times.

 In the organizer’s message at the previous edition, I expressed vague concerns about the tendency of arts festivals in Japan with such keywords as the separation of the haves and the have-nots or the regression of expertise and populism.
 I say “vague” because, though I thought that I tried to be clear at that time, the current situation is much clearer than that.
 The manifestation of the conscience of the contemporaries who are forced to witness the times of explicit historical revisionism seems to be divided into collective scream and voiceless voices.
 In this reality, I feel that the possibility of art is even more immeasurable than before.
 We are trying our best to make the nine-day program fruitful for the performing arts professionals who work to offer opportunities for nurturing sensitivities and imaginations to audience through great works of art.